AdobeDocs/experience-manager-64.en/help/communities/using/dsrp-mysql.md

 ![](assets/chlimage_1-108.png)

-#### Step 2 : execute SQL Script {#step-execute-sql-script}
+#### Step 2: execute SQL Script {#step-execute-sql-script}

 In the Workbench window for the file opened in Step 1, select the `lightening (flash) icon` to execute the script.

-In the following image, the `init_schema.sql` file is ready to be executed :
+In the following image, the `init_schema.sql` file is ready to be executed:

 ![](assets/chlimage_1-109.png)

 #### Refresh {#refresh}

 Once the script is executed, it is necessary to refresh the `SCHEMAS`section of the `Navigator` in order to see the new database.
-Use the refresh icon to the right of 'SCHEMAS' :
+Use the refresh icon to the right of 'SCHEMAS':

 ![](assets/chlimage_1-110.png)